portus2001/amfoss-tasks/task-13/README.md

 * Working of reduce function:

-  * At first step, first two elements of sequence are picked and the result is obtained.
+  * At first step, the first two elements of the sequence are picked and the result is obtained.
-  * Next step is to apply the same function to the previously attained result and the number just succeeding the second element and the result is again stored.
+  * The next step is to apply the same function to the previously attained result and the number just succeeding the second element and the result is again stored.
   * This process continues till no more elements are left in the container.
-  * The final returned result is returned and printed on console.
+  * The final returned result is returned and printed on the console.